 |Hardiness Zones||4–10 (USDA)|

 When to Plant

 Rue is normally planted from potted nursery starts or from seeds in the garden once spring soil temperatures reach around 70 degrees Fahrenheit.
 Seeds will germinate in one to four weeks.

 If you choose a sunny site with good drainage for your rue plants, they almost certainly will thrive with virtually no care.
 Rue flowers are good candidates for tough sites and will even grow in gravel.
 If your garden has heavy or wet soil, consider container culture.
 Avoid putting the plants near walkways or other areas where you might come in contact with them, as the sap can cause skin irritation.

 Spacing, Depth, and Support

 Smooth the soil of your garden site prior to planting, and break up any soil clumps.
-Then, simply scatter the seeds over the soil surface and slightly press them in, as they need light to germinate.
+Then, simply scatter the seeds over the moist soil surface and slightly press them in, as they need light to germinate.
 Space plants around 1 to 2 feet apart.
+Do not allow seedlings to dry out.
 A support structure typically won’t be necessary, as rue naturally has an upright growth habit.

 Rue Plant Care

 Rue grows best in full sun, meaning at least six hours of direct sunlight on most days.
 But partial shade is also tolerated.
 However, plants will produce fewer flowers in the shade.